 The Samsung Galaxy Note 5 Oreo update is rumored and T-Mobile seemingly confirmed it a few weeks ago.
 That's great, but nothing is confirmed until Samsung confirms the Galaxy Note 5 Android Oreo update.

 That could come in the form of a blog post about upcoming Oreo updates.
 That could come from an interview with an executive.
 Or it could come in the form of a leak.

 None of those have happened so Note 5 users need to temper their expectations as we push into 2018.
 Odds are still on the Galaxy Note 5 staying put on Nougat.

 Samsung's shown an unwillingness to keep up with Apple and its software upgrade protocol and there's no reason, at least at this point, to believe anything has changed.

 Carriers that are typically extremely vocal about their plans remain silent and Samsung's regional arms have left the Galaxy Note 5 off their Oreo roadmaps.

 Samsung Turkey's confirmed Oreo updates through May and the Galaxy Note 5 didn't make the cut.
 Samsung Canada's also revealed timing for several Android Oreo updates and the Galaxy Note 5 Oreo update isn't included.

 The company's also pulled the Galaxy S6 and Galaxy S6 Edge off its list of monthly and quarterly security upgrades.
 If the Galaxy S6 and Galaxy S6 Edge aren't getting Oreo there's a very good chance the Galaxy Note 5 will follow suit.

-If Samsung decides to push a Galaxy Note 5 Oreo update we'd expect it to deliver a nice list of fixes and enhancements.
+If Samsung does decide to push a Galaxy Note 5 Oreo update, don't expect it to roll out in April